kioskprotocol/contracts/README.md

 # Kiosk

-Kiosk is a protocol that uses smart contracts to organize a decentralized, global product database.
+Kiosk is a protocol that uses smart contracts to organize a decentralized, global product registry.

 # How It Works